Hedge fund economist to join Bank of England's MPC

 A Treasury spokeswoman said Vlieghe had stepped down from active duties at Brevan Howard but would retain existing vested rights to share in future earnings, in line with BoE policies.

-(Additional reporting by Ana Nicolaci Da Costa and David Milliken; Editing by Ralph Boulton)
+(Additional reporting by Ana Nicolaci Da Costa and David Milliken; Editing by Catherine Evans)